No items found.

 All short-term lets in Scotland require a licence from the local authority under the Civic Government (Scotland) Act 1982 (as amended 2022).
 Existing hosts had until 1 April 2024 to apply.

 Licence conditions include: safety standards (fire, gas, electrical), insurance, maximum occupancy, and planning permission where required.
 Edinburgh operates a short-term let control area where planning permission is needed to use a property for short-term letting.
+For a full breakdown, see our guide to Edinburgh short-let licensing and levy.

 5. Income tax